andrewmac03/custom_airfoil_plotter/README.md

-## To plot the airfoil call the plot_airfoil method with no arguments
+### To plot the airfoil

+call the plot_airfoil method with no arguments

-To export your airfoil to a .txt file call the export_airfoil method with the following arguments:
+### To export your airfoil to a .txt file

+call the export_airfoil method with the following arguments:

 -name: the name of the airfoil which will be used to name the file

 -x_foils=False: if true, the airfoil will be exported in a format best suited for xfoils, if fales the airfoil will be exported to best suit solidworks

-## To run xfoils on your airfoil import run_xfoil from xfoil_runner
+## To run xfoils on your airfoil

+import run_xfoil from xfoil_runner

-callrun_xfoil with the following arguments:
+call run_xfoil with the following arguments:

 -name: the name of the file (same as name in export_airfoil)